ivonunes/inkstead-writer/docs/deployment/cloudflare-workers.md

 For local publishing, put those values in `.env`.
 For automated publishing, add them as CI secrets or variables.

+Run `npm run doctor` before the first publish to confirm the Cloudflare variables are available.

 ## Publish

 ```bash